dojo/routing/README.md

 #### Route Registration

-Routes are registered using `RouteConfig`, that defines a route's `path`, the associated `outlet` and nested child `RouteConfig`s.
+Routes are registered using `RouteConfig`, which defines a route's `path`, the associated `outlet` and nested child `RouteConfig`s.
 The full routes are recursively constructed from the nested route structure.

 Example routing configuration: